LuchaoQi/machine-learning/Notes/Gaussian Graphical Model.md

 #### When determinant close to 0?

 https://stats.stackexchange.com/a/30466

 check collinearity

+==use glasso object in qgraph function==

 #### Penalty term?

-the regularization acts like sigmoid function
+the regularizer acts like sigmoid function

 - steeply change the performance of regularization
 - should test multiple possibilities of threshold